 This unit focuses on creating, learning, performing and analysing dance works that convey meaning.
 Students use choreographic processes to create a solo dance work that demonstrates a formal structure and conveys a clear intention to audiences.
-Students work collaboratively to learn and refine dance performances as well as document and discuss the ways that the dance was developed and prepared for performance.
-They study group dance works from other choreographers of different traditions and styles, analysing the movements and effect the dance had on the arts, artists and society.
+Students work collaboratively to learn and refine a dance performance as well as document and discuss the ways that the dance was developed and prepared for performance.
+They study group dance works from other choreographers of different traditions and styles, analysing the movements and effect the dances have on the arts, artists and society.